The ongoing crisis of disconnected data

 Data systems must reflect the real, networked world

-Consider the challenges around operational resilience at a bank.
-To mitigate a data breach, most banks institute tens of thousands of controls — internal systems, policies, procedures, and processes to safeguard the bank’s assets.
+Consider the challenges around managing operational risk at a bank.
+To mitigate a data breach, most banks institute tens of thousands of controls — internal IT asset management systems, policies, procedures, and processes to safeguard the bank’s assets.
 At most banks, these controls exist across a dozen or more systems, and, in the event of a breach, responders need to analyze each individual system ad-hoc to figure out what went wrong.
-This is not only quite time consuming, but it also means analysts cannot be sure they have incorporated all the data relevant to that particular incident.
+This is not only quite time-consuming, but it also means analysts cannot be sure they have incorporated all the data relevant to that particular incident.

 The problem here is that the way the data systems are structured does not reflect the networked way in which the policies and assets operate.
 One employee or one external, malicious actor interacting with one laptop or one bank account triggers a control in one system.
 In reality, however, all these various actors, assets, control and systems are interconnected.
 Treating them as disconnected entities leads to, at best, an incomplete or disjointed response.